 Landon’s teeth were just too small for his smile and excessive fluoride ingested as the teeth were forming caused a condition known as enamel fluorosis.
 The teeth were mottled or blotchy in color with patches of white.
-Landon wanted better alignment of the teeth with the size of the teeth slightly larger to eliminate the existing gaps between the teeth and to create a more ideal, fuller smile.
+Landon wanted better alignment of the teeth – with the size of the teeth slightly larger to eliminate the existing gaps between his teeth – and a more ideal, fuller smile.

 Lindsey was unhappy with the color and shape of several of her front teeth.
 Her goals were for a brighter smile with more uniformly shaped teeth.
-Both Landon and Lindsey and their parents were thrilled with the final result which included tooth bleaching and conservative porcelain veneers.
+Landon, Lindsey, and their parents were thrilled with the final result which included teeth whitening and conservative porcelain veneers.

 It’s generally agreed upon that in order to maintain good dental hygiene you need a dentist who provides quality care while building your trust.
-Dr. Gillis’s general dentistry office in Grand Junction, Colorado, has the warm and welcoming environment you’re looking for.
+The general dentistry office of Dr. Julie Gillis in Grand Junction, Colorado has the warm and welcoming environment you’re looking for.
 Our approach to relaxation will become obvious the moment you enter our front door and are enveloped in the warm, Greek Isles environment of the office.

 The staff at Dr. Gillis’s office strongly believes in taking a preventive dentistry approach to your general dentist visits so teeth can last a lifetime.
 Our program of continuing care may be the most valuable service we offer our patients.
 More than just cleanings, these visits allow us to monitor your health and catch problems early, when they are easier to repair.
 Biannual cleanings are an important measure for a number of reasons.
 If you allow plaque and calculus to accumulate on teeth and gums, it can expose you to a number of dental problems.
-Bacteria along your gum line can create an acidic environment which can lead to tooth decay, damage, and loss (not to mention gum disease).
-Seeing our office twice a year for your general dentistry checkups can save your teeth for a lifetime.
+Bacteria along your gum line can create an acidic environment, which can lead to tooth decay, damage, and loss (not to mention gum disease).
+Seeing our office twice a year for your dental cleanings and exams can save your teeth for a lifetime.

 Cavities happen to everyone, so don’t feel awkward coming to us to get yours fixed.
 Even people that practice excellent oral hygiene can be susceptible to tooth decay, especially if they have a genetic predisposition.
 Sometimes cavities are hard to notice, which is why we check each of your teeth every time you arrive for an exam.
 Small cavities are hard to see on your own teeth and rarely cause any symptoms or pain.
 This is the best time to find and treat them!